 17-ICML is committed to being a “climate conscious event”.

-To partially compensate for the C02 emissions caused by our Congress and to combat climate change, we are proud to partner with South Pole, the Swiss climate solutions provider and carbon project developer.
+To partially compensate for the C02 emissions caused by our Conference and to combat climate change, ICML is proud to partner once again with South Pole, a leading project developer and global climate solutions provider supporting more than 700 projects aiming at reducing carbon emissions and protect biodiversity.